KashmikaT/InfoSec-by-FreeCodeCamp/README.md

 in lesson 6 we learn about Older versions of Internet Explorer (IE) allow downloaded HTML files to execute JavaScript in the context of your site, to prevent these use app.use(helmet.ieNoOpen());

 in lesson 7 we learning to convert http sites to https If your website supports HTTPS, users may still access it via insecure HTTP.
-Attackers can exploit this to perform protocol downgrade attacks or cookie hijacking,
+Attackers can exploit this to perform protocol downgrade attacks or cookie hijacking

+Browsers pre-resolve domain names for links in a page before the user clicks them.
+While this improves performance, it can lead to:

+Increased DNS queries, causing unnecessary network load.
+Privacy risks, as eavesdroppers can infer visited pages.
+Incorrect analytics, since some links appear "visited" when they are not.
+Solution: Use helmet.dnsPrefetchControl() to disable DNS prefetching and prevent leaking browsing behavior.